 Medical Records Custodian Company

 A medical practice usually appoints a health information custodian to keep medical records of people that are released upon request.
-A custodian of records company keeps track of all health and medical documents of patients.
+A custodian of records company manages all health and medical documents of patients and takes care of medical records storage.
 A person or their guardian can obtain such records through written application call a medical release of information.
 These medical requests are legal which are made from an authorized form with attached-information and may be easily disclosed from the custodian of medical records.

 Contact your local medical society or state